bmullan/CIAB.Full-Mesh.VPN.Wireguard.FRR.BGP.VXLAN.Internet.Overlay.Architecture/docs/index.md

 1. Installation is being done on either Ubuntu 18.04 or Ubuntu 20.04 Desktop or Server systems.
    By “system” we mean a some PC/Laptop/Server, Virtual Machines or a Cloud Instances.
    Any or all of which can be part of your CIAB Mesh VPN Overlay Network.
-1. Make sure LXD is installed initalized on all Nodes.
+1. Make sure LXD is installed initialized on all Nodes.
 1. Steps 5, 6, 7, 8, 9, 10, 11
    need only be performed on one node (you choose) to perform configurations that will be used later to configure all nodes.
 1. Steps 1, 2, 3, 4, 12, 13, 14, 15
-   must be performed on all Nodes/Hosts/ Servers/V M s and configuration files for FRR’s BGP (`/etc/frr/bgpd.conf`) edited for appropriate IP addresses in the template supplied in Appendix 1.
+   must be performed on all Nodes/Hosts/ Servers/V M s and configuration files for FRR BGP (`/etc/frr/bgpd.conf`) edited for appropriate IP addresses in the template supplied in Appendix 1.
 1. This Guide Installation does not cover multi-tenant configuration although I have done this using additional configuration steps contained in a separate document.